KonnerV/KonnerV/README.md

-## KonnerV
+# KonnerV
 Greetings!
-I'm @KonnerV and I am a young programmer of which enjoys programming in their spare time.
+My name is [KonnerV](https://github.com/KonnerV), a young, aspiring and enthusiastic programmer who loves programming in their spare time.
-I use a plethora of languages with the main ones being: C/C++, C#, Java and Python.
+I profoundly relish using a meticulous array of tools and languages.
+This includes the likes of: C, C++, C#, Java and Python just to mention a few.

-I mainly enjoy tinkering with Operating System development and other random stuff.
+Withal, I have a powerful predisposition to discover, explore and tinker with the vast complexity of Operating System Development and the miscellaneous topics that come with it.

 ## Skills and Programming Languages
 <img width="15" src="https://raw.githubusercontent.com/github/explore/f3e22f0dca2be955676bc70d6214b95b13354ee8/topics/c/c.png"/> C